 - There is an ethos that promotes cultural and religious differences by creating an inclusive and supportive environment

-This diagram by Brigid Daniel and Sally Wassall highlights the six different domains that can be used for reflection, discussion and action for young people, peer, families and communities.
-These are evidence based resilience domains and are HeadStart Kent’s approach to developing resilience.
+This diagram by Brigid Daniel and Sally Wassall highlights the six resilient areas that can be used for reflection, discussion and action for young people, peer, families and communities.
+These are evidence based resilience areas and are HeadStart Kent’s approach to developing resilience.

-- A secure base and sound attachments with carers providing the child with a sense of belonging and of security
+- Feeling Secure: sound attachments with carers providing the child with a sense of belonging and security

-Daniel and Wassell (2002) have developed these three building blocks into a framework for assessment and planning consisting of the following six domains:
+These three building blocks have been developed into a framework for assessment and planning consisting of the following six resilient areas:

 Factors within each of these domains of a child's life are known to contribute to a child's level of resilience to adversity such as abuse, neglect and loss.